Navigate Supply Chain Challenges Botswana Lephutshi, logistics

 How to Navigate Supply Chain Challenges in Botswana

-Botswana’s supply chain landscape presents unique challenges that local businesses must navigate carefully.
-Understanding these difficulties is the first step toward crafting effective solutions.
+Botswana’s supply chain landscape presents unique challenges that local businesses must navigate carefully to remain profitable.
+Being a landlocked country, our economy relies heavily on cross-border trade, making efficient logistics the backbone of every successful SMME.
+Understanding these difficulties—from border delays to infrastructure gaps—is the first step toward crafting effective, resilient solutions.

 Understanding Botswana’s Unique Supply Chain Landscape